HeeminTV/H-FamiTracker/README.md

 ### 7E02

 - Two FWG channels (FWG stands for **F**ixed-set **W**aveform **G**enerator)
-- One user-configuable 2-bit 8 samples long waveform channel
+- One user-configuable 2-bit 8 samples long waveform channel with 4-bit volume control
 - Noise and DPCM are the same ones as the RP2A03's

 ### SY1202